-'Do not go to law school': This fund manager warns that the legal field is in 'big trouble' — says folks are using ChatGPT for complex contracts.
-Time to get into trades?
+'Do not go to law school': This fund manager warns the legal field is in 'big trouble' — as folks are using ChatGPT for complex contracts.
+Is it time to get into the trades?

-The legal services industry is in “big trouble.”
-At least that’s what fund manager Geoff Lewis believes: "I talk to folks who spend thousands of dollars a week on legal bills, they're already using ChatGPT to generate complex contracts."
+The legal services industry is in “big trouble” — at least, that’s what fund manager Geoff Lewis believes.

+"I talk to folks who spend thousands of dollars a week on legal bills," he said in an interview on CNBC.
+"They're already using ChatGPT to generate complex contracts."

 Lewis, the founder and managing partner of Bedrock Capital, is now offering young people some grim guidance: “Do not go to law school.”